w3c/wai-curricula/content/content-author/content-author-modules.md

   * forms
   * multimedia (including audio and video)

 These modules focus on accessible content creation.
-Authoring tools selection is out of scope for these modules.
 The modules are primarily designed for teaching:

 * technical writers
 * editors